georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 ~~~
-character(5) # the same thing, but using the constructor directly
+character(5) # the same thing, but using the direct constructor function
 ~~~
 {: .language-r}